 About 700,000 people in the United States have hernia repair surgery each year, making it one of the most commonly performed surgical procedures.
-If you have been diagnosed with a hernia, or you have unexplained abdominal pain, book an appointment online or by phone with Dr. Matthew Lublin, MD, FACS, in Santa Monica, California, to learn more about options that may be available to you.
+If you have been diagnosed with a hernia, or you have unexplained abdominal pain, book an appointment online or by phone with Dr. Matthew Lublin, MD, FACS, in Santa Monica and Encino, California, to learn more about options that may be available to you.

 A hernia is when you have a weak spot in muscle or soft tissue, called fascia, and part of one of your organs or some fat tissue squeezes through that weakened area.
 The weakened area might have been present since birth, or it can come from other factors, such as heavy lifting, coughing, or diarrhea.